 Many of the calls we get on our rental properties are a dead-end for us and the interested party as we don’t manage something that fits their needs or budget.
 A decent number of these callers tell us how difficult a time they’re having finding a home and complain about the time they’re investing in their search.

-Surprisingly though, when we ask these people if they’d like to hire us to find them a rental home, 100% of them tell us no.
+Surprisingly though, when we asked these people if they’d like to hire us to find them a rental home (a service we sadly no longer offer), 100% of them told us no.

 We’ve always found this to be odd.

 A majority of people looking to buy a home hire a real estate agent to assist them.

 The opposite seems to be the case with people looking for a home to rent.

 Logically, there isn’t much difference between looking for a home to rent versus buy.
 In fact, it should be easier for an agent to find someone a rental home because most tenants aren’t as picky as buyers.
 Put another way, a person renting a home puts nothing into the deal and can easily move at the end of their lease if they don’t like the home.
 Those buying a home make a bigger and longer commitment, so you’d expect them to be more discerning.